 You must have prior approval from Student Payroll before hiring a student to be paid a Flat Rate.

 Students working a flat rate position should not be working at other positions.
 If the position is to be paid as a flat rate please contact the Student Payroll Supervisor and turn a signed copy into the Student Employment Office at least 7 days prior to the end of the pay period.

 Please note that students with Federal Work Study cannot utilize this award under a flat rate pay as regulations require us to be able to document an hourly wage for Federal Work Study.

-Approving Student Time Sheets and reporting to SEO
+Approving Student Time Sheets

 At the end of a Payroll Period you (as the Student Supervisor) will need to approve the timesheets for your student employees.

 - Periodic review of timesheets during the pay period will reduce last minute issues that could result in delays in the payroll approval process.
 Supervisors are encourage to set work schedules for each employee as working outside an established work schedule or approved alternate schedule is prohibited.

 - Students must submit their verified timesheet for approval immediately following their last shift for the pay period and not later than 11:59 PM on the last day of the pay period.
 You are expected to follow up ASAP with employees who have not done so.
 Repeated failure to do so should be timely addressed.